reetc/self_drivin_sim/README.md

 # self_drivin_sim
-sensor-based self driving car with Reinforcement Learning using Py-Torch which can react it’s destination avoiding various two dimensional obstacles in complex environments.
+sensor-based self driving car with Reinforcement Learning using Py-Torch which can reach it’s destination avoiding various two dimensional obstacles in complex environments.

 # To Run
 ## Create Enviroment and Update it with dependencies